 A representative from the Park Hyatt met the speedboat from the Sheraton at the airport dock and escorted me through check in at the domestic terminal for my flight to Kooddoo atoll.

 Even though I as flying coach, I was granted access to a lounge in the domestic terminal.
 I guess this was the least they could do considering the $500+ price for the flights to and from Kooddoo and the speedboat transfers to and from the Hyatt.

 MLE Domestic Terminal Lounge

-The lounge was quite and comfortable and had a good selection of amenities for such a small airport.
+The lounge was quiet and comfortable and had a good selection of amenities for such a small airport.

 The lounge also had good wifi, a buffet with decent entrees, a flight monitor, a reasonable number of electrical outlets, and showers.

 The Flight to Kooddoo

 When I decided o go to the Park Hyatt Maldives, I had no idea that this hotel was so distant from MLE that a one-hour flight would be necessary.
 And I wasn’t prepared for the price tag (over $500 round trip) for that flight on small prop airplane.

 Oh well.
 In for a penny… in for a pound.
 Actually the fact that another flight of nearly 250 miles would be required only added to the suspense and drama.

 Spidey senses tingling, it was off to Kooddoo atoll and finally the Park Hyatt.